"Right-to-Work" Doesn't Work

 Wrong for the Economy

-Communities lose jobs when wages are lowered by right to work.
+Communities lose jobs when wages are lowered by right-to-work.
 The Economic Policy Institute estimates that for every $1 million in wage cuts, the local economy sheds six jobs.

 www.epi.org/publication/working-hard-indiana-bad-tortured-uphill